tperry2x-uk/OpenXTalk-Community-DPE/docs/development/docs_style_guide.md

 ### Addressing the user

 Address the user as 'you' where possible.
-Documentation often makes a direct appeal to LiveCode users to take action, eg 'Deploy your stack to your phone' or 'Store your content in a database'.
+Documentation often makes a direct appeal to users to take action, eg 'Deploy your stack to your phone' or 'Store your content in a database'.

 ### Americanisms

-LiveCode originated as a piece of software designed and developed in the USA.
+This project originated as a piece of software designed and developed in the USA.
 However, it is now developed and maintained in Scotland, UK.
 Please: